-Cisco Wave 2 802.11ax Wireless Network Controllers
+Cisco Wave 2 802.11ac Wireless LAN Controllers

-The Cisco 8540 Wireless Controller, offered in a 2RU enclosure, is a top-of-the-line wireless controller intended to support large enterprises, service providers, and large campuses.
-The 8540 WiFi controller can be run in centralized, distributed, and mesh architectures and can handle as many as 6,000 wireless APs and 64,000 clients.
-The 8540 WiFi controller can deliver data rates as high as 40 Gbps and supports 4,096 VLANs.
-The 8340 includes four 1-GB or 10GE ports and features SSD storage, redundant power supplies, redundant fans, and subsecond failover.
+The Cisco 8540 Wireless Controller, offered in a 2 rack unit (RU) form factor, is a high-end wireless controller intended to support large enterprises, service providers, and large campus environments.
+The 8540 Wireless controller can be used in centralized, distributed, and mesh architectures and can handle up to 6,000 access points and 64,000 clients.
+The 8540 Wireless controller offers data rates as high as 40 Gbps and supports up to 4,096 VLANs.
+The 8540 controller includes four 1-GB or 10GE interfaces and features SSD storage, backup power supplies, backup fans, and rapid failover.

 Wave 1 Cisco Wireless LAN Controllers

-Cisco Catalyst 3650 Series are 1RU form-factor switches intended for small to mid-size businesses and satellite offices and have a built-in wireless LAN controller with the capability to handle up to 40 Gb of wireless capacity per switch and 25 access points and 1000 wireless clients per switch or stack.
-Cisco Catalyst 3850 Series are 1RU rackmount switches intended for mid-size and large organizations and feature an integrated wireless controller with 40 Gb of wireless capacity on each switch and support for up to 50 wireless access points and up to 2000 wireless clients.
-The Wireless Services Module2 (WiSM2) is a plug-in blade for Catalyst 6500 Series switches with a built-in wireless controller intended for mid-to-large size businesses and able to deliver 20 Gbps throughput and with support for 1000 access points and up to 15,000 clients.
-(For information about Progent's support for Cisco Catalyst switches, see Catalyst switches deployment and troubleshooting support.)
+Cisco Catalyst 3650 Series are 1RU switches intended for small to mid-size businesses and satellite offices and features a built-in wireless controller with the capability to support up to 40 Gb of wireless capacity for each switch and up to 25 wireless access points and 1000 wireless clients on each switch or stack.
+Cisco Catalyst 3850 Series are 1RU switches designed for mid-size businesses and large enterprises and feature a built-in wireless controller supporting up to 40 Gb of wireless throughput on each switch and the ability to handle 50 wireless access points and 2000 clients.
+The Wireless Services Module2 (WiSM2) is a plug-in blade for Catalyst 6500 Series switches with an integrated wireless LAN controller designed for mid-to-large size enterprises and capable of 20 Gbps performance and with support for up to 1000 APs and 15,000 wireless clients.
+(For information about Progent's consulting services for Cisco Catalyst switches, see Cisco Catalyst switches configuration and troubleshooting consulting.)